IronCoreLabs/ironcorelabs.github.io/technology/index.md

 _We're not doing it right._

 Data is the fuel that powers SaaS.
-Yet in the rare instances where the data is encrypted, it's typically just encrypted _"in transit and at rest,"_ which translates to _"HTTPS and Transparent Disk Encryption."_ Sadly, these protections are pretty limited and lack cryptographic access controls.
+In the rare instances where the data is encrypted, it's typically just encrypted _"in transit and at rest,"_ which translates to _"HTTPS and Transparent Disk Encryption."_ Sadly, these protections are limited and lack cryptographic access controls.

 Transparent disk encryption leaves data just as visible to an attacker as to a legitimate user.
 HTTPS isn't much better.
 It stops casual interception of data, but it doesn't ensure that the person receiving data should be allowed access.
 It also fails to secure the data at the endpoints.